zhreshold/zupply/README.md

 - INI/CFG configuration file parser
 - Easy to use Timer/Date class to measure time and date
 - Fast sync/async logger with rich information and highly configurable
-- Cross-platform functions to handle filesystems, such as create directory, check file existance, etc...
+- Cross-platform functions to handle file-systems, such as create directory, check file existance, etc...
 - Various formatting functions to trim/split/replace strings
 - Thread safe data structures for specific purposes
 - A lot more